-12.5.4 Using the Deinstallation Tool to Remove Oracle Clusterware and Oracle ASM
+12.5.4 Using the deinstall Command to Remove Oracle Clusterware and Oracle ASM

-You can run the deinstallation tool in multiple ways.
+You can run the deinstall command in multiple ways.

-- Running the Deinstallation Tool From an Oracle Home You can run the deinstallation tool from an Oracle home or from the software installation media. - Running the Deinstallation Tool Interactively From the Installer You can run the deinstallation tool from an Oracle home or from the software installation media. - Running the Deinstallation Tool with a Response File When running the deinstallation tool, you can use a response file instead of responding to each prompt individually. - Generating a Response File For Use With the Deinstallation Tool To use a response file with the deinstallation tool you must first create the response file.
+- Running the deinstall Command From an Oracle Home You can run the deinstall command from an Oracle home. - Running the deinstall command with a Response File When running the deinstall command, you can use a response file instead of responding to each prompt individually. - Generating a Response File For Use With the deinstall Command To use a response file with the deinstall command, you must first create the response file.

-12.5.4.1 Running the Deinstallation Tool From an Oracle Home
+12.5.4.1 Running the deinstall Command From an Oracle Home

-You can run the deinstallation tool from an Oracle home or from the software installation media.
+You can run the deinstall command from an Oracle home.

-1. The default method for running the deinstallation tool is from the deinstall directory in the Oracle home as the Oracle Installation user:
+1. The default method for running the deinstall command is from the deinstall directory in the Oracle home as the Oracle Installation user: